rahulrameshnair/lcis/README.md

 # DLR tool for life cycle inventory schema

 ## What is it?
 It is a Python tool developed at the German Aerospace Center (DLR) that aids in converting foreground life cycle inventories (LCI) in compliance with the life cycle inventory schema (LCIS).
 It makes use of the Brightway LCA framework.
-The detailed structure and background of LCIS is under peer review.
-(Link will be updated soon).
-Please refer to this schema to understand the schema terminology and usage.

 ## What is LCIS?

-LCIS (version 2024) is a schema proposed for the sharing of life cycle inventories based on existing standards and conventions to promote open-data.
+LCIS (version 2024) is a simple and intuitive schema proposed for the sharing of life cycle inventories based on existing standards and conventions to promote open-data with minimal technical hurdles.
 This tool is a python implementation for the conversion of life cycle inventories in compliance with this schema.
+The detailed structure and background of LCIS is under peer review.
+(Link will be updated soon).
+However, a pre-print is soon to be available via arXiv.
+Please refer to this schema to understand the terminology and usage of this tool.

 ## Installation & Usage

 1. Download the latest version from the releases page.
 2. Extract and open the folder in your favourite IDE.
-2. Clone the ennvironment file environment.yml using conda, and select it as the python kernel.
+2. Clone the ennvironment file environment.yml using conda, and select it as the python kernel in your IDE if choice (VS Code, Pycharm etc.)

 ### Usage

-The code mainly consists of two modules - inventory and imports.
+The tool mainly consists of two modules - inventory and imports.

-The main purpose of /Inventory deals with the export of brightway foreground datasets according to LCIS.
+The main purpose of /Inventory is to export of brightway foreground datasets according to LCIS.
 1. Open  and run the cells within the jupyter notebook /Inventory/export_lci.ipynb to generate the dataset files (csv, xlsx), dataset properties (csv) for your LCI.
 Follow the instructions within the notebook.
 2. Open and run the /network/LCI_network.ipynb according to the instructions in the notebook to generate the network file (graphml).
 The resulting network diagram can rendered in any software such as Cytoscape, Gephi etc. A sample styleshet for the render is provided in /network/libs/stylesheets/
 3. The metadata excel template is available at /export/templates.